memberful/memberful-wp/readme.txt

 == Changelog ==

+= 1.11.1 =
+* Ensure the widget links to the https version of sign in if on page served over SSL.

 = 1.11.0 =
 * Ensure the overlay targets both http and https varients of the sign in page.